open-telemetry/weaver/docs/weaver-config.md

 #  "string[]": "[]string"
 #  ...

-# Uncomment this section to specify the configuration of the Jinja template syntax.
+# Uncomment this section to specify the configuration of the Jinja template syntax
+# and control whitespace behavior.
 # Note: The default syntax is strongly recommended.
 #template_syntax:
 #  block_start: "{%"